kottigan/Patha_Generator_Script/README.md

 Place Beep.mp3 in folder above the script

-the only script require is
+The only script require is
-pata_script.rb
-it is a combined script
+pata_script.rb (it is a combined script to generate all the Pathas )

-the script should be placed in the seperated audio files in a folder their should be no other files except seperated files. numbered files only allowed ( e.g. 1.mp3 2.mp3 3.mp3 ... )
+The script should be placed in the seperated audio files in a folder, Their should not be any files except seperated files.
+The seperated files should be numbered files ( e.g. 1.mp3 2.mp3 3.mp3 ... )

+The result files will be in the folder above the seperated audio files folder.